MORRFlate v2 Tire Inflation and Deflation Kit – Review

 MORRFlate Quad Deflation System - Toyota 4Runner

 Having a way to air down on the trail is one of the most important things you can have while off-roading.
-Whether you are in an area that is flat with minor bumps, or a rocky trail up the side of a mountain, airing down gives you numerous benefits and advantages.
+Whether you are in a flat area with minor bumps or a rocky trail up the side of a mountain, airing down gives you numerous benefits.

-For starters airing down your tires instantly decreases the vibrations and bounces you feel while on the trail.
-Whether you are on a washboard road or a forest road, you are bound to notice how much smoother the ride is.
-This is also beneficial if you have passengers with you or valuables such as camera equipment.
+For starters, airing down your tires instantly decreases the vibrations and bounces you feel while on the trail.
+Whether on a washboard road or a forest road, you are bound to notice how much smoother the ride is.
+This is also beneficial if you have passengers or valuables such as camera equipment with you.
 They will also not be thrown around as much, and the shaking will likely keep things in place better.

 Hitting trails that aren’t easy and smooth?

-While you may not notice it to be as smooth, you will notice you have much better traction.
-Airing down helps your tires get a better footprint, meaning more of your tire is touching the ground versus when they are inflated correctly.
-This allows the tire to form over rocks better, allowing more grip, as well as get more ground connection when in areas of mud and snow.
+While you may not notice it to be as smooth, you will see that you have much better traction.
+Airing down helps your tires get a better footprint, meaning more of your tire is touching the ground than when they are inflated correctly.
+This allows the tire to form better over rocks, allowing more grip and more ground connection when in areas of mud and snow.

-When in areas where rocks are sharp, the tires being able to mold over the rocks allows the sharpness to take less of a hit on your tires.
-In the end it’s ultimately wise to avoid them as much as possible, but when you have no other option you can have more peace of mind going over them.
-This not only allows your tires to wear better off-road but also prevent cuts from happening.
+When in areas where rocks are sharp, the tires’ ability to mold over the rocks allows the sharpness to take less of a hit on your tires.
+In the end, it’s ultimately wise to avoid them as much as possible, but when you have no other option, you can have more peace of mind going over them.
+This not only allows your tires to wear better off-road but also prevents cuts from happening.

 When not aired down and traveling fast over small rocks where you wouldn’t think to air down, such as on washboard roads where off-road shocks such as KING, FOX, and ICON thrive, your tires take a beating, and those harmless-looking pebbles end up becoming a road of nails.

 I found out the hard way when I went about 50mph over a light rocky section of road for a few miles.
-My tires dropped from 39PSI to 25PSI by morning.
-After unmounting the tires I found over 5 small gashes.
-Luckily I wasn’t far away from home and the leaks were minimal, but it was a hard lesson learned.
+By morning, my tires had dropped from 39PSI to 25PSI.
+After unmounting the tires, I found over five small gashes.
+Luckily, I wasn’t far away from home, and the leaks were minimal, but it was a hard lesson learned.

-Besides saving your tires from damage, smoothing out your ride, and helping with traction, doing so also helps keep the trail intact, especially when they are wet.
+Besides saving your tires from damage, smoothing out your ride, and helping with traction, doing so also helps keep the trail intact, especially when wet.

-Having more traction means less chance of spinning on the trails, which causes ruts and sometimes causes people with fewer modifications to their vehicle to go off the trail and create new paths, which damages natural resources.
+Having more traction means less chance of spinning on the trails, which causes ruts.
+Sometimes, people with fewer modifications to their vehicles go off the trail and create new paths, damaging natural resources.

 This is how trails are closed down, and why multiple ones this year have been closed.